Shalha-Mucha18/LLM-Adventure-Game/README.md

-# 🏰 Epic Adventure Story Generator 🐉
+# 🏰 Adventure Story Generator 🐉

 An AI-powered interactive story generator that creates unique choose-your-own-adventure stories with beautiful animations and customizable gameplay options.